 - I have a disciplinary meeting which I am chairing this week – what are the responsibilities of the person chairing the hearing?
 What shouldn’t I do in the hearing?

 Many companies are unable to answer a lot of the questions above and are at risk of breaching employment law.
 Human Resource issues are vitally important to any business and could potentially cost a lot of money if a HR scenario is not properly addressed.

-If you do not have all the answers, you want to ensure your business is fully compliant and deals with HR related matters in the correct way it may be time to talk to a HR consultant!
+If you do not have all the answers to these questions, then you will want to ensure that your business is fully compliant – it’s time to talk to a HR Consultant!

 Headquartered in Cambridge with regional presence in Kettering and Milton Keynes, Aspire Cambridge provide cost effective Recruitment and HR solutions to an impressive portfolio of customers spanning the UK and Europe.
 Working with a diverse collection of industries from start-ups to blue chip companies covering a vast range of sectors.
 Aspire Cambridge has an unrivalled knowledge of the jobs marketplace so it’s no wonder that they hold an impressive track record of exceeding client and candidate expectations.